 What information do loan companies verify on their applications?

 When you fill out a loan application, you’ll be asked to provide your salary and employer information.
 To get a loan, you also may be asked to provide pay stubs, tax returns or bank statements, but that doesn’t always happen.

 For example, online lender Prosper says that it verifies employment, income or both on about 61 percent of its loans.
 The firm cautions investors against relying on self-reported information when making investment decisions.

-“Applicants supply a variety of information regarding the purpose of the loan, income, occupation, and employment status that is included in borrower listings,” the company wrote in its prospectus.
+“Applicants supply a variety of information regarding the purpose of the loan, income, occupation, and employment status that is included in borrower listings,” the company writes in its prospectus.
 “We do not verify the majority of this information, which may be incomplete, inaccurate or intentionally false.”

-- “Based on select information” on the credit profile or application.
+- Based on information on the credit profile or application.

 - When fraud is suspected.

-So while it might be tempting to lie on a personal loan application given that information is not always verified, it is strongly discouraged.
+However, while it might be tempting to lie on a personal loan application given that information is not always verified, it is strongly discouraged.
 You could face serious legal consequences and make it harder to take out a loan down the road.